 Summer is undoubtedly one of the best times of year for equestrians.
 No school, long sunny days, and of course… Horse shows!!
 But with all the fun, brings some seriously hot weather!
-I don’t know about y’all, but I do not handle the summer heat too well… aka I’m currently nursing a horrendous sunburn even as I write this, #palegirlproblems.
-But as an equestrian, I push through the heat, humidity, and sweat by just taking a few extra precautions.
-And the same goes for our horses!
 High temperatures take their toll and can lead to dehydration, lethargy, colic, and even heat stroke!
 Read below for some tips and tricks on taking care of your horse on a hot day!

 It’s a good idea to get familiarized with your horse’s normal habits and water intake so you can easily recognize when they may be getting dehydrated.
-A trick to determine whether your horse is dehydrated or not is to pinch a section of skin in the middle of your horses neck and let go.
+An easy method to check your horses hydration level is to do a Skin Turgor test.
+Gently pinch a section of skin in the middle of your horses neck and let go.
 On a well hydrated horse the skin should quickly snap back to the muscle, if the skin stands tented away from the horses neck, or is slow to smooth back into the neck, your horse may be dehydrated.

 Prevention is key in the warmer months, but always consult your vet if you suspect heat stress/stroke, dehydration, or colic.
 Now get out there and enjoy the beautiful weather!